CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

 ### Other Notes

 - There are several ways to transform values from one format to another.
-If we agree on standard units (px, rem, rgb) for each token type, we can utilize mixins to transform these values to other types dynamically.
-[A codepen example](https://codepen.io/jakob-e/pen/AHunv).
+If we agree on standard units (`px`, `rem`, `rgb`) for each token type, we can utilize Sass Mixins to transform these values to other types dynamically.
+[A CodePen example](https://codepen.io/jakob-e/pen/AHunv).
 - There are many tickets currently in the backlog that would be resolved with this work automatically.

 ### Questions and Requested Feedback